Mini-Project-AI/server-game/README.md

 ```

-### Description of Key Files and Directories
+## Description of Key Files and Directories

 - `/routes`: This directory contains modular routing configurations.
+  - `ai/`: Subdirectory containing AI-related routes.
+    - `bestMove.py`: Handles routes related to calculating the best move.
-  - `__init__.py`: Allows Python to recognize the directory as a package.
+  - `__init__.py`: Initialization file to recognize the directory as a package.
-  - `health.py`: Handles routes related to the health status of the server.
+  - `health.py`: Manages routes related to the health status of the server.
-  - `login.py`: Manages routes for user login functionality.
+  - `login.py`: Handles routes for user login functionality.
-  - `register.py`: Handles routes for user registration.
+  - `register.py`: Manages routes for user registration.

 - `/algorithm`: Contains the core algorithms used in the project.
+  - `bestMove/`: Subdirectory containing algorithm-related files.
+    - `__init__.py`: Initialization file for the algorithm package.
+    - `alphaBeta.py`: Implementation of the Alpha-Beta Pruning algorithm.
+    - `minMax.py`: Implementation of the Minimax algorithm.
+  - `model/`: Subdirectory containing the model-related files.
+    - `Board.py`: Defines the Board class used in the algorithms.

 - `/config`: Stores configuration files and scripts.
   - `connect.py`: Manages the connection to the MongoDB database.

 - `/util`: Includes utility scripts and helper functions.
   - `generate_response.py`: Provides functions for generating standardized responses.
+  - `transform_board.py`: Contains functions for transforming the game board.
-  - `validation_inputs.py`: Contains functions for input validation.
+  - `validation_inputs.py`: Includes functions for input validation.

 - `/test`: Contains test files for the application.
   - `post-man_collection.json`: Postman collection for API testing.